Back to School Photo Ideas

 This article contains Affiliate Links.
 Dragon Mama may earn from purchases made from these links at no cost to the reader.

 Last year, I just strung up a back to school banner and taped up some cut-outs on the window.
 My mom also made the kids some cupcakes that looked like apples.
 (Pics below.)
 And, of course we used a "first day" board.
 BTW, I got those shirts from The Children's Place.
 Since we were doing distance learning, they didn't have to wear uniforms.
-This year, I have two different idea that each cost me less than $10 respectively!
+This year, I have two different ideas that each cost me less than $10 respectively!

 Last Year's Photos